EdvardSire/keyboard/README.md

 * The letters take up a 3x10 grid
 * The ESC and backspace key is on each side
+* A centered spacebar on the bottom row

 Which makes the following starting point